Hello World and the Judgment Left to Humans

 That connects to the site's recurring concern with recursive reality.
 A model classifies a case.
 The institution acts on the classification.
 The action becomes a record.
 The record feeds future models, policies, dashboards, budgets, or beliefs.
 The system then appears to have discovered the world it helped make.

 The phrase "hello world" names the first contact between program and user.
 Fry's book asks what happens after that greeting becomes infrastructure.
 The answer is not to worship the machine or retreat into human exceptionalism.
-It is to keep responsibility visible at the exact point where a system tries to make judgment look automatic.
+It is to keep responsibility visible at the exact point where a system tries to make judgment look automatic: the handoff from output to action.

 Related Pages